Cilium Service Mesh: When You Don’t Need Sidecars

 - Greenfield Kubernetes without legacy CNI.

-- Need for L7 policy with high throughput.
+- L7 policy needs with high throughput.

 - Multi-cluster with advanced connectivity requirements.